 Sales or other dispositions.
-If you sell or dispose of the vehicle within 3 years after the date you place it in service and know or have reason to know that it will be used in a manner described above, you are subject to the recapture rules.
-In other sales or dispositions, the recapture rules do not apply.
+If you sell or otherwise dispose of the vehicle within 3 years after the date you placed it in service and know or have reason to know that it will be changed in either of the ways described above, you are subject to the recapture rules.
+In other dispositions (including a disposition by reason of an accident or other casualty), the recapture rules do not apply.

-If the vehicle was subject to depreciation, the credit (minus any recapture amount) is considered depreciation when figuring the part of the gain that is ordinary income.
+If the vehicle was subject to depreciation, the credit (minus any recapture amount) is considered depreciation when figuring the part of any gain from the disposition that is ordinary income.
 See Publication 544 for more information on dispositions of depreciable property.

 Recapture amount.
-Figure your recapture amount by multiplying the credit by a recapture percentage.
-The percentages are as follows.
+Figure your recapture amount by multiplying the credit by the following percentage.

-- 100% if the recapture date is within the first full year after the date the vehicle was placed in service. - 663/3% if the recapture date is within the second full year after the date the vehicle was placed in service. - 331/3% if the recapture date is within the third full year after the date the vehicle was placed in service.
+- 100% if the recapture date is within the first full year after the date the vehicle was placed in service. - 66%% if the recapture date is within the second full year after the date the vehicle was placed in service. - 331/3% if the recapture date is within the third full year after the date the vehicle was placed in service.